neidigsi/simonneidig_reactjs/README.md

-# ReactJs Frontend for simon-neidig.eu
+# ReactJs Frontend of Personal Website

 This repository contains the frontend for the website [https://simon-neidig.eu](https://simon-neidig.eu), built with React, React Redux, React Router, Tailwind CSS, and Vite.